Skip to content

 Hemlock woolly adelgid, gypsy moth, emerald ash borer: ask any USDA Forest Service scientist which insects and diseases pose a threat to our forests, and they could probably name a baker’s dozen.
 A huge number of insects and diseases Read More …

-I am a forest tree conservation biologist and landscape ecologist who works closely with the Eastern Forest Environmental Threat Assessment Center of the U.S. Forest Service.
+From 2007 to 2022, I was a research professor of forestry at North Carolina State University.
+I work closely with the Eastern Forest Environmental Threat Assessment Center of the U.S. Forest Service.

 Archives